PhoenixJustCode/PhoenixJustCode/README.md

 - I'm studying Software Developer at the university
 - I am an beginner Backend developer
 - How to reach me **alexandersd3606@gmail.com**
-- I record youtube videos and post posts to my telegram channel
+- I record youtube videos and writing posts on my telegram channel

 <h3>🔥 My Stats: </h3>